AriPal/SesamWorkshop/SesamWorkshopGuide.md

 4. Start the pipe
 5. Go to output tab and verify data is being sent out

-## Assignment 5: Create an endpoint pipe
+## Solution 5: Create an endpoint pipe
 1. Click on create a new pipe
 2. Copy and paste this into the pipe (remember to add your name in the end of pipe name):
 ```json